russrimm/CopilotStudioWalkthroughs/README.md

 - Creates an auditable trail of access recovery attempts

 ### Security Considerations
+As the scenario this solution addresses users who are not able to authenticate, this agent must accept unauthenticated chat requests.
+It is important to realize that this means anyone and everyone can chat with the agent.
+If a user attempts to brute force answers, the agent will end the conversation with the user.
+This does not prevent the user from initiating another chat session repeatedly, so it is crucial to set up monitoring to alert and potentially even auto-blacklist any IP addresses which are repeatedly invoking the agent and providing incorrect answers in a short period of time.

 The solution incorporates several critical security measures:

 1. **User Verification**: Before issuing a Temporary Access Pass, the agent conducts a thorough identity verification process using information that only the legitimate user should know.
 This multi-question approach significantly reduces the risk of unauthorized access.